vampserv/getting-started-ios/README.md

     jumpstart@local:mab> run jumpstart.mab

-You can also find detailed instructions for building the above Mobile Backend server from scratch here: [INSERT LINK]
+You can also find detailed instructions for building the above Mobile Backend server from scratch here: http://buildMobileBackendServer.magnet.com

 ###3.
 Create Xcode project
 Create a new Single View Application called "Jumpstart" using Xcode: